The unique Jain temple of Himmatnagar

 |Idols of Kshetrapals|

-While temples of Khajurao and Konark are famous for its Kama Sutra carvings, Jain temples usually do not feature erotic sculptures on its outer walls (Ranakpur & Osian Jain temple’s walls feature some erotic carvings).
+While temples of Khajurao and Konark are famous for its erotic carvings, Jain temples usually do not feature such sculptures on its outer walls (Ranakpur & Osian Jain temple’s walls feature some erotic carvings).
 The Jagati of this temple has 2 carvings explicitly depicting erotic sequences.
 Why would erotic carvings feature on a Jain temple?
 The answer to that probably lies in the Shilp Shastra which gives the following reasons –

 a.
 The outer wall represents the outer world- the world of illusion, while the inner sanctum represents to the liberated stage - 'moksh', where the soul is free from all bondage's.
 The Shilp Shastras advocate that through these erotic sculptures, a lay person needs to understand that while sexual activities may give temporary pleasure, but it is the actual renunciation which can give eternal pleasure.